Raunit0121/Notevia/README.md

-# 📝 Smart Todo List - Flutter Application
+# 📝Notevia - Flutter Application

 A comprehensive and modern Flutter application that combines task management and note-taking capabilities with Firebase backend integration.